India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 "Nobody should be denied benefits — either for lack of Aadhaar, or for lack of authentication," says Nandan Nilekani, the key architect of the nation's Aadhaar system.
 "There have been some challenges, but that doesn't take away from the enormous benefit of empowerment, mobility and savings this project has given India."

 Nilekani is the former CEO of Infosys, a big Indian IT and consulting company.
-He's a tech billionaire who left the private sector to create Aadhaar for the Indian government.
+He is a tech billionaire who left the private sector to create Aadhaar for the Indian government.

 In an interview in May, Nilekani told NPR that the benefits of Aadhaar far outweigh any glitches.